 Field books can date back more than 160 years.
 Older books may show place names and physical features (eg pa sites, hills, houses, etc).
 They are typically bound volumes.

 LINZ holds all field books, as part of the cadastral survey database.
-North Island Field books up to 1972 and some South Island field books have been digitised and are viewable online.
+North Island cadastral Field books up to 1972 and some South Island field books have been digitised and are viewable online.